nathanIL/openews/README.md

 _cron_ or equivalent method).
 2. When the jobs are executed by a worker, the scrappers begin collecting the _data_ (news) from the various resources, each collects its own resources asynchronously ( _gevent_ ).
-3. Each scrapper stores its scrapped data in a nested document inside _raw_ database, the nested object is named as the scrapper class name in lower case letters.
+3. Each scrapper stores its scrapped data in a nested document inside _scrappers_ database, the nested object is named as the scrapper class name in lower case letters.
 A typical scrapper document has the following fields:
 ```
 {